 Harvest + Pulping

 Coffee ripens in several rounds during the harvest season.
-Coffee on the tree that is harvest is referred to as “Coffee Cherry” due to the red berry-like appearance of the fruit.
-Once coffee cherry obtains a red color it is carefully harvested by hand and delivered to the pulp mill facility where the coffee cherry skin and fruit is removed.
+Coffee on the tree that is harvested is referred to as "Coffee Cherry" due to the red berry-like appearance of the fruit.
+Once the coffee cherry obtains a red color it is carefully harvested by hand and delivered to the pulp mill facility where the coffee cherry skin and fruit is removed.
 This typically leaves two coffee beans encased in a parchment skin.
 This parchment is carefully dried and stored.
 The coffee cherry skin and fruit are dried and used to make our popular antioxidant-rich wellness beverage, Kona Red.

 Once the parchment has been dried and stored for some time, it is then sent to the dry mill where it is hulled (parchment skin removed), then separated into consistent sizes, and finally graded using a shaker "gravity table" and modern optical sorter.
 The grading process removes defects naturally occurring in the coffee that might impart off flavors.
 Once graded, the coffee is placed in 100-pound bags and assigned a quality grade consistent with the green bean standards in Hawaii.
 All coffees milled by Greenwell Farms are inspected by the Hawaii Department of Agriculture verifying the grades assigned to each lot.

 Only the highest grades of coffee are used in Greenwell Farms roasted coffee.
 Coffees are carefully roasted using a programmed range of temperature and duration for consistent roasts, from our Medium to Dark Roast, and shades in between.
 Once the Kona coffee beans are roasted and properly cooled, one-half or one-pound portions are bagged, sealed and prepared to ship to locations around the world!